-Cintas occupies 391 facilities located in 295 cities.
-Cintas leases 204 of these facilities for various terms ranging from monthly to the year 2032.
+Cintas occupies 377 facilities located in 286 cities.
+Cintas leases 184 of these facilities for various terms ranging from monthly to the year 2027.
 Cintas expects that it will be able to renew or replace its leases on satisfactory terms.
 Of the five manufacturing facilities noted below, Cintas controls the operations of one manufacturing facility, but does not own or lease the real estate related to the operation.
 All other facilities are owned.
 The principal executive office in Cincinnati, Ohio, provides centrally located administrative functions including accounting, finance, marketing and computer system development and support.
 Cintas operates rental processing plants that house administrative, sales and service personnel and the necessary equipment involved in the cleaning of uniforms and bulk items, such as entrance mats and shop towels.
 Branch operations provide administrative, sales and service functions.
 Cintas operates eight distribution centers and five manufacturing facilities.
-Cintas also operates first aid, safety and fire protection and document imaging and retention facilities and direct sales offices.
+Cintas also operates first aid, safety and fire protection and and direct sales offices.
 Cintas considers the facilities it operates to be adequate for their intended use.
-Cintas owns or leases approximately 13,500 vehicles which are used for the route-based services and by the sales and management employee-partners.
+Cintas owns or leases approximately 13,600 vehicles which are used for the route-based services and by the sales and management employee-partners.